Coleg-Gwent-BGLZ-Programming/Python_Basic_One/README.md

 ```
 ### 🧠 Explanation:

--Tuples use parentheses ().
+- Tuples use parentheses ().
--Once created, their values cannot be changed.
+- Once created, their values cannot be changed.
--Tuple unpacking is a clean way to assign multiple values at once.
+- Tuple unpacking is a clean way to assign multiple values at once.

 ## 🎨 Part 4: Sets
 ### 🔹 Concepts Covered:

--Sets are unordered collections of unique items.
+- Sets are unordered collections of unique items.
--Duplicate values are automatically removed.
+- Duplicate values are automatically removed.
--Use add() to insert new items.
+- Use add() to insert new items.

 ### 💡 Code Example: